DAILY DISCIPLINE #90

 By Colleen Donahue

-In the style of the East these discussions occur in order with Job answering each man.
+In the style of the East these discussions occur in order with Job answering each man before the next man speaks.
 So far they have had one complete "round" with little comfort to Job or help in answering his main question--"What have I done to deserve all this?"
 They have been both subtle and blatant in accusing Job of sin he hasn't committed.
 This has aroused Job so much that in desperation he has accused God and declared he will defend himself before the Almighty!

 We continue now with......